 Accurate assessment requires three tests:

-- amniocentesis and/or microarray to assess the fetal chromosomes
+- Amniocentesis with microarray to assess the fetal chromosomes

-- a level II ultrasound to look for other anomalies and define the anatomy
+- Level II ultrasound to look for other anomalies and define the anatomy

-- a fetal echocardiogram to determine whether or not the fetus has a heart defect.
+- Fetal echocardiogram to determine whether or not the fetus has a heart defect

 If the chromosomes are normal and there are no additional birth defects other than the omphalocele, the severity of the defect depends entirely on size of the omphalocele.
 Small omphaloceles are easily repaired with a simple operation and a short stay in the nursery.
 Large omphaloceles may require staged repair over many weeks in the nursery.
 Giant omphaloceles require complex reconstruction over weeks, months, or even years.